Wait… Who Hates Their Best Friend’s Partner?

 You’re telling the groom what you expect from them without being aggressive–it’s a cheeky way to hint at the fact that you’ll be keeping an eye on things.

 Writing a wedding speech when you don’t like one of the partners can be incredibly frustrating and challenging.
-I hope these tips have helped you start thinking about how you can write your Maid of Honor speech, even if you hate the groom.
+I hope these tips have helped you start thinking about how you can write your Maid of Honor speech if you don’t like the groom.

 If you’re unsure how to go about this process, I’ve written many speeches for Maid of Honor’s who don’t like the groom and I’d love to help you write your perfect wedding speech!
 Please visit my Etsy shop for custom wedding speech options.